saroad2/statue/docs/tutorials/quick_start.md

     When running `statue run`, *Statue* creates a cache directory named *.statue* which is saved in your project's root directory.
 If you're using *git* as your VCS tool we highly recommend that you add *.statue* to your *.gitignore* file.

+## Fixate Your Versions

+We highly recommend fixing your commands versions in the configuration.
+This will make sure every developer working on your project uses the same command versions.
+You can do so by running:

+    statue config fix-versions

+If you want to fix the versions of your commands to their latest available version, simply run:

+    statue config fix-versions --latest

 ## What's Next?
 - Learn how to use `statue run` in various ways to [improve efficiency](run_efficiently.md)